w3c/wai-media-intro/source/accessible-media/production-captions.html.erb.md

 ## Production workflow for pre-produced captions

-Captions are text presented on specified tiems thriughout a video.
-A caption file contains timing information and positioning codes.
+A typical caption file contains timing information and positioning codes in addition the text representing the audio track.
+Timing information indicates when each caption should appear or disappear from the screen; positioning codes indicate where on the screen the captions should appear.
 There are a variety of do-it-yourself tools available for creating captions for pre-produced video and audio clips.

 ### Basic workflow for creating pre-produced captions: